 40 Briefly give details of any other notable special advertising regimes.

 Generally, the right to advertise is protected by the Constitution as an example of freedom of speech in Japan.
-Political advertising is freely done in practice, unless the advertising infringes the rights of others Recently, election candidate advertising through social media (which was prohibited) was permitted, and some candidates and political parties used social media actively for election.
-Social media 41 Are there any rules particular to your jurisdiction pertaining to using social media for advertising?
-No.
+Political advertising is freely done in practice, unless the advertising infringes the rights of others.

+Election candidate advertising through social media (which was previously prohibited) is now permitted, and some candidates and political parties use social media actively for election campaigns.

+Social media

+41 Are there any rules particular to your jurisdiction pertaining to the use of social media for advertising?